Pttn/rieMiner/README.md

 * Difficulty: for Benchmark and Search Modes, sets the difficulty (which is the number of binary digits, it must be at least 128).
 It can take decimal values and the numbers will be around 2^(Difficulty - 1).
 Default: 1600;
 * TupleLengthMin: for Search Mode, the base prime of tuples of at least this length will be shown.
 0 for the length of the constellation type - 1 (default or provided one, minimum 1).
 Default: 0;
-* BenchmarkBlockInterval: for Benchmark Mode, sets the time between blocks in s.
+* BenchmarkBlockInterval: for Benchmark Mode, sets the time between blocks in s. <= 0 for no block.
 Default: 150;
-* BenchmarkTimeLimit: for Benchmark Mode, sets the testing duration in s.
-0 for no time limit.
+* BenchmarkTimeLimit: for Benchmark Mode, sets the testing duration in s. <= 0 for no time limit.
 Default: 0;
 * Benchmark2tupleCountLimit: for Benchmark Mode, stops testing after finding this number of 2-tuples.
 0 for no limit.
 Default: 50000;
 * TuplesFile: for Search Mode, write tuples of at least length TupleLengthMin to the given file.
 Default: None (special value that disables this feature).